Do Not Talk to the Police, FBI, or Other Law Enforcement

 Follow these rules if confronted at home by law enforcement:

-If a law enforcement officer or agent arrests or detains you, immediately ask to speak with a lawyer.
+If a law enforcement officer or agent arrests or detains you, ask to speak with a lawyer immediately.
 Unfortunately, way too many people ignore this advice, whether through foolishness or a mistaken belief that they can “talk” themselves out of an arrest.
 The best phrase you can use is:

 If the police stop you while driving and arrest you, the rules are the same, with a few extra wrinkles.
 Again, while you must accurately identify yourself to law enforcement officers, you do not have to talk to the police about the reason for the stop, where you are going, or your “status” (unless you are on parole or probation).
 You do not have to say anything and probably should not.
-Most vehicle stops in Michigan are for minor traffic offenses, so you should accept the ticket without comment.
-When you hire an attorney to get rid of the points for you later, it is always easiest to help those who are the least memorable to the police officer.
+Most vehicle stops in Michigan are for minor traffic offenses, so it is best to accept the ticket without comment.
+When you hire an attorney to help you remove points or the ticket from your record, it is often most beneficial to assist those who are the least memorable to the police officer.

 If You Talk to the Police, Secret Recordings Are Permissible and Admissible.

-In Michigan, the police can secretly record conversations.
+In Michigan, police officers are lawfully permitted to record conversations secretly.
 One of the oldest tricks in the book for police is to leave two or more suspects “alone” in a police car or interrogation room and then record the inevitable incriminating conversation between the defendants.
-Many people talk their way right into prison, even when the cops had little other evidence to use.
-Probably 2 out of every 3 cases LEWIS & DICKSTEIN, P.L.L.C. is retained on, the prosecutor uses the defendant’s statement as evidence against them.
+Many people talk their way right into prison, even when the cops have little other evidence to use.
+In most cases, prosecutors rely on the defendant’s own statements as key evidence against them.
 Frequently, this evidence is the best evidence the prosecutor has.

 The best detectives are expert talkers who seem friendly and helpful but are actually con artists.
 They get things out of a suspect before that person even knows what’s happened.
-In many cases, the tone, inflection, or other manner of talking is used against a person even when the substance of their statements does not have evidentiary value.
+In many cases, the tone, inflection, or other manner of talking is used against a person, even when the substance of their statements does not have evidentiary value.
 The police can claim a suspect was nervous, defensive, or hostile.
-Even when the suspect acted normal, there is no way to contradict the officer’s alleged “observations.”
+Even when the suspect acted normally, there is no way to contradict the officer’s alleged “observations.”
 By the way, there is no such thing as an “off-the-record” conversation with the police.
 If you’re free to go at any time, they don’t even have to advise you of your Miranda Rights.
 Police officers do not have to read Miranda Rights after making an arrest, despite popular understanding and belief.
 No matter how likable or sympathetic an officer may seem, his job is to get as much evidence against a suspect as possible.
-Police do not try to find the truth after a suspect; at that point, their sole focus is finding proof of guilt.
+Police do not attempt to find the truth after a suspect; at that point, their sole focus is on gathering evidence of guilt.

 In many cases, the prosecutor wouldn’t have filed charges against a suspect if not for what they said or did while talking with the police.

 Inmates sell other inmates’ statements to the cops for leniency in their cases.
-Inmates trade in false confessions to law enforcement to get more lenient treatment regularly.
+Inmates often trade false confessions to law enforcement in exchange for more lenient treatment.
 Someone’s statements to another inmate are admissible in court against them.
 If someone is in custody, they should not talk to anyone.
 Talking to anyone else in jail gives the other person an opportunity to lie and get more favorable treatment.
 Just in case someone thinks their bunkmate seems trustworthy, even honorable people, when desperate, are susceptible to police suggestions that a bit of information on another suspect can be helpful to their case.

 A Top Criminal Defense Lawyer Can Protect You

 If you face federal or state felony or misdemeanor accusations, you need an experienced, successful, and respected criminal defense attorney to assist you.
+A skilled lawyer can make the difference between a conviction and a dismissal.
+Do not take matters into your own hands or try to talk your way out of charges.
+Many innocent people talk themselves into charges and a wrongful conviction.
+Do not get hoodwinked into thinking the police are on your side.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully representing clients charged with criminal offenses.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.